 Prof Paul Norbury works in algebraic geometry and topology with particular focus on the moduli space of curves.
 His recent work is on cohomological field theories which organises algebraic topological invariants of the compactification of the moduli space of curves.
 He applies the technique of topological recursion which underlies many geometric problems in mathematical physics.
 He also has interest in gauge theory and the moduli space of super Riemann surfaces.

 A/Prof Marcy Robertson works in algebraic topology and is particularly interested in using higher categories and the theory of operads to recast classical topological objects in a homotopical setting.
 Her recent work has focused on using higher operads to model the moduli space of genus g curves and Teichmüller space.
 She is also interested in using props and properads to study cohomology operations and deformation theory.

 Emeritus Prof J. Hyam Rubinstein works in low dimensional topology and is especially interested in three and four-dimensional manifolds.
 He is also interested in studying shortest networks with applications to mining, machine learning and financial mathematics.

 Dr. TriThang Tran works in algebraic topology and is interested in homological stability, configuration spaces and braid groups.
 He is also engaged in research in mathematics education, teaching and learning.

 Researchers in Related Areas:

-Dr Nora Ganter works on Moonshine, categorification and is interested in the applications of elliptic cohomology to representation theory.
+A/Prof Nora Ganter works on Moonshine, categorification and is interested in the applications of elliptic cohomology to representation theory.